barteqcz/HyperOS-debloater/README.md

 ### Troubleshooting

 In case you're getting some errors on Linux, check whether 'adb' is installed, and whether the user you're using to run this script is inside a Linux `plugdev` group.
 In case it isn't, you can add your user to this group by running `sudo usermod -aG plugdev username`.

+If such a group doesn't exist, you can also try rebooting the system.